DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 ________________________________________
 II.
 First Encounter: The Thrown Vessel vs. The Unfired "A crack is only dangerous if it spreads."
-The first time Auren saw The Unfired, he mistook them for just another error.
+The first time Kaelen saw The Unfired, he mistook them for just another error.
 The marsh had twisted plenty of broken things—the Unfired was no different, their body still soft, resisting hardening, trembling like wet clay.
 He had seen failures before.
 They did not last long.
 But as he watched—The Unfired moved.
 Not weakly.
 Not lost.
 But deliberately—their fingers pressing into the air as if touching something unseen.
-Auren tightened his grip on his sword.
+Kaelen tightened his grip on his sword.
 "You don’t belong here."
 His voice was kiln-cracked, rough from years of silence.
 The Unfired turned.
 They did not flinch.
 "Neither do you."
 Heat pulsed through the salt.
 For a moment, neither of them spoke.
-Auren had fought rebels before.
+Kaelen had fought rebels before.
 Had cut down the ones who whispered of Audemar, of imperfection, of flaw worship.
 But The Unfired’s presence did not feel like rebellion.
 It felt like a correction.
 "Do you know what happens to things that refuse to set?" he asked, stepping forward.
 The Unfired’s eyes followed the crack along his ribs.